Resume Annex

 Transparency / change explanationsYes — every edit explainedSuggestions provided but detailed rationale for each change is not a documented feature

 ResumeNerd is a resume builder with AI assist layered on top.
 Resume Annex is designed to support the full arc of a job search.
-The most concrete differences are: Resume Annex aggregates job listings from nine or more boards and scores them against your profile, so you spend less time searching and more time applying to roles that fit.
+The most concrete differences are: Resume Annex aggregates job listings from eight boards and scores them against your profile, so you spend less time searching and more time applying to roles that fit.
 It offers AI interview preparation that is specific to the role and company you are targeting, not generic questions.
 And its Career Intelligence layer provides ongoing market context — salary benchmarks, in-demand skills, and gap analysis — rather than a one-time document output.
-The free ATS score tool at resumeannex.ai/ats-score requires no account and returns results in seconds.
+The free resume score tool at resumeannex.ai/ats-score requires no account and returns results in seconds.

 Pick ResumeNerd if